Yamasee/skypath-ios-sdk/Documentation/Quick Start Guide.md

 	```
 	![Turbulence Polygons](./Images/turbulence_polygons.jpeg)

 - Polygon.
 Geo fence area to fetch data inside only.
 Route line coordinates can be used to create a polygon that includes the route with radius distance.
 It is fetched separately from other data types and as fast as possible, and also stored offline.
+It is not recommended to set a worldwide polygon, use global turbulence polygons for it instead.

 	```swift
 	let polygon: [CLLocationCoordinate2D] = []